Key Takeaways at a Glance

 Understanding Car Insurance Basics

-Before you start comparing, it is essential to understand the different insurance types and key terminology.
-In Germany, car insurance comes in three levels, each providing a different scope of protection.
+Before you start comparing, it helps to know the three coverage levels and a few key terms.
+German car insurance (German: Kfz-Versicherung) comes in three tiers, each covering a different range of risks.

 Haftpflichtversicherung (Third-Party Liability)

 Mandatory by law.
-This is the minimum insurance required to drive in Germany.
-It covers damage you cause to other vehicles, people, or property.
-Without it, you are not allowed to operate your vehicle on public roads.
-It protects you from high compensation claims if you cause an accident.
+This is the minimum cover required to drive in Germany.
+It pays for damage you cause to other vehicles, people, or property.
+Without it you cannot register your car or drive on public roads.
+The legal minimum limits are set by federal regulation (German: Pflichtversicherungsgesetz).

 Teilkasko (Partial Coverage)